Information on wildlife, koalas and who to contact if you find injured animals

 If you find an injured koala, you should contact Friends of the Koala's rescue hotline 6622 1233.

-The scientific name for the koala is Phascolarctos cinereus, which means ‘ash-coloured pouched-bear’.
-Lismore and the surrounding area is blessed with a higher than average population of koalas including a significant urban koala population in south-east Lismore and a robust population in Rosebank.
+Lismore and the surrounding area is blessed with a higher than average population of koalas including a significant urban koala population in south-east Lismore.

-Koalas feed predominantly on eucalyptus leaves and an abundance of appropriate food tree species are vitally important to the wellbeing of our local koala populations.
+Koalas feed predominantly on eucalyptus leaves and an abundance of appropriate food tree species is essential for the wellbeing of our local koala populations.

-Koalas are under considerable threat from rapidly expanding urban centres, which threaten habitat occupied by koalas.
+Koalas are under considerable threat from rapidly expanding urban centres and infrastructure that threaten their habitat.
 In NSW it has been estimated that less than 15,000 individuals remain.
-Within NSW, koalas are recognised as ‘Vulnerable’ under the Threatened Species Conservation Act 1995.
+Within NSW, koalas are recognised as ‘vulnerable’ under the Threatened Species Conservation Act 1995.